sarahmonster/hire-sarah/_projects/navigation-menu-block.md

   In WordPress, building navigation relies on a pre-existing understanding of WordPress internals.
 This doesn’t map to users’ mental model of how navigation menus should work.
 There are multiple ways to create a menu that all offer slightly different experiences, increasing confusion.
 Creating a link to certain parts of the site often requires manual work.

-  With the Gutenberg post editor expanding to encompass a full-site editing experience, we had an opportunity to solve these problems by designing an new paradigm for menu-building." image="/assets/img/navigation-menu-block/legacy-menus.png" alt="The legacy menu administration screen in WordPress."
+  With the Gutenberg post editor expanding to encompass a full-site editing experience, we had an opportunity to solve these problems by designing a new paradigm for menu-building." image="/assets/img/navigation-menu-block/legacy-menus.png" alt="The legacy menu administration screen in WordPress."
 %}